• There are no suggestions because the search field is empty.

 Why Choose Compassionate Empathy?

-Compassionate empathy is the middle ground that honors the natural connection between the brain and the heart.
 As a result, there are very few drawbacks, if any, to feeling and expressing compassionate empathy for others!
 This type of empathy goes beyond merely understanding others and sharing their feelings.
 It moves us to act; to help wherever we can.
 It provides the groundwork for sharing experiences AND assists the other person in growing.

 Being compassionate helps us be healthier overall, according to the Greater Good Magazine from the Greater Good Science Center at UC Berkeley.
 Greater Good writes that leading researchers in positive psychology suggest compassion for others helps speed recovery from disease, improves physical and mental health, and may even lengthen our lifespan.

-How to Develop Compassionate Empathy
+How to Develop Compassionate Empathy: Step-by-Step Process

-Like all types of empathy, compassionate empathy is a skill that can be developed and improved over time.
-To strengthen your relationships with others, and find real solutions to problems, try these essential keys for expressing compassionate empathy:
+To strengthen your relationships with others, and find real solutions to problems, try these essential steps for expressing compassionate empathy:

 STEP 1: Empty and calm yourself.